Licensing and Mental Health

-If the court makes such an order and the ACAT notifies the court of its recommendations, the court shall, in consideration of the ACAT’s recommendations, make any further orders it considers appropriate.
+If the court makes such an order and the ACAT notifies the court of its recommendations, the orders the court can make include:

 Powers of The Magistrates Court

-- The nature and seriousness of the mental impairment; and
+- the nature and seriousness of the mental impairment;

-- The period for which the mental impairment is likely to continue; and
+- the period for which the mental impairment is likely to continue;

-- Whether the ACAT could make an order; and
+- whether the ACAT could make an order;

 The Magistrates Court may only dismiss the charge with the consent of the Director of Public Prosecutions.